|

 artists, some agriculture, eco-tourism as well as whale watching

-at Robson Bight and some commercial fishing and dock facilities
+at Robson Bight and some limited commercial fishing and dock facilities

 at nearby Kelsey Bay.